TheOdinProject/curriculum/ruby_programming/intermediate_ruby/project_event_manager.md

 	from lib/event_manager.rb:7:in `<main>'
 ~~~

-* What is the error mesage "undefined method `length' for nil:NilClass (NoMethodError)" saying?
+* What is the error mesage "undefined method 'length' for nil:NilClass (NoMethodError)" saying?

 Reviewing our CSV data we notice that the next row specifies no value.
 An empty
 field translates into a nil instead of an empty string.
-This is choice made by
+This is a choice made by
 the CSV library maintainers.
 So we now need to handle this situation.

 ### Handling Missing Zip Codes

 Our solution above does not handle the case when the zip code has not been
 specified.
-CSV return a `nil` value when no value has been specified in the
+CSV returns a `nil` value when no value has been specified in the
 column.
 All objects in Ruby respond to `#nil?`.
 All objects will return false
 except for a `nil`.